Crepes

 - 1 cup all-purpose flour

-- 4 tablespoons unsalted butter , divided, for pan
+- 4 tablespoons unsalted butter, divided, for pan

 Instructions

-- Warm up a nonstick 10-inch pan over medium heat.
-Melt about 1 teaspoon of butter; when it starts to foam, ladle in 1/4 cup of batter in the center of the pan.
+- Warm up a 10-inch nonstick pan over medium heat.
+Melt about 1 teaspoon of butter; spread it around until it starts to foam.

-- Immediately lift the pan from the burner and swirl it so the batter coats the bottom of the pan.
-Replace the pan on the burner and cook the crepe until the batter is just set and the underside is lightly golden, about 1 minute.
+- Replace the pan on the burner and cook the crepe until the batter is just set and the underside is lightly golden, about 1 minute.

 - Transfer crepes to a plate.
 Repeat until all batter is gone.

 - Serve immediately with a few teaspoons of jam, melted chocolate, whipped cream, or a sprinkling of cinnamon and sugar!
+(More ideas below.)

 Video